1 - Overview

 Notice

-• If encryption is set for the existing Block Storage, encryption will also be applied to the additional Disk.
+• If existing Block Storage has encryption setting, encryption is also applied to additional Disk.

-1. All services > Data Analytics > Search Engine menu is clicked.
-It moves to the Service Home page of Search Engine.
+1. Click All Services > Data Analytics > Search Engine menu.
+You will be moved to the Service Home page of Search Engine.

-4. Click the Add Disk button at the bottom of the detailed information.
-The Add Disk popup window opens.
+4. Click Add Disk button at the bottom of detailed information.
+Add Disk popup window opens.

-5. In the Add Disk popup window, enter the purpose and capacity, then click the OK button.
+5. Enter purpose and capacity in the Add Disk popup window, and click Confirm button.

-Through the backup settings function, users can set the data retention period and start cycle, and perform backup history inquiry and deletion through the backup history function.
+Through backup setting functionality, users can set data retention period and start cycle, and can perform backup history lookup and deletion through backup history functionality.

 Caution

-• If backup is set, backup will be performed at the specified time after the set time, and additional fees will be incurred depending on the backup capacity.
+• If backup is set, backup is performed at the specified time after the set time, and additional charges occur depending on backup capacity.

-• If the backup setting is changed to unset, the backup operation will be stopped immediately, and the saved backup data will be deleted and can no longer be used.
+• If backup setting is changed to Not Set, backup execution stops immediately, and stored backup data is deleted and can no longer be used.

-1. All Services > Data Analytics > Search Engine menu is clicked.
-It moves to the Service Home page of Search Engine.
+1. Click All Services > Data Analytics > Search Engine menu.
+You will be moved to the Service Home page of Search Engine.

-4. Click the Edit button of the backup item.
-The Backup Edit popup window opens.
+4. Click Modify button in the backup item.
+Modify Backup popup window opens.

-5. If you set up a backup, click Use in the Backup Modification popup window, select the storage period, backup start time, and Archive backup cycle, and then click the Confirm button.
+5. If setting backup, click Use in the Modify Backup popup window, select retention period, backup start time, Archive backup cycle, and click Confirm button.

-• If you want to stop the backup settings, uncheck Use in the Backup Modification popup window and click the OK button.
+• If stopping backup setting, uncheck Use in the Modify Backup popup window, and click Confirm button.

 Check Backup History

-1. All Services > Data Analytics > Search Engine menu is clicked.
-It moves to the Service Home page of Search Engine.
+1. Click All Services > Data Analytics > Search Engine menu.
+You will be moved to the Service Home page of Search Engine.

-4. Click the Backup History button.
-The Backup History popup window opens.
+4. Click Backup History button.
+Backup History popup window opens.

-5. Backup History popup window where you can check the backup status, version, backup start time, backup completion time, and capacity.
+5. In the Backup History popup window, you can check backup status, version, backup start date and time, backup completion date and time, and capacity.

 Caution

-1. Click on the menu for all services > Data Analytics > Search Engine.
-It moves to the Service Home page of the Search Engine.
+1. Click All Services > Data Analytics > Search Engine menu.
+You will be moved to the Service Home page of Search Engine.

-4. Click the Backup History button.
-The Backup History popup window opens.
+4. Click Backup History button.
+Backup History popup window opens.

-5. In the backup history popup window, check the file you want to delete and click the Delete button.
+5. Check the file you want to delete in the Backup History popup window, and click Delete button.

 Caution

-To perform recovery, a data type of Disk capacity and at least the same capacity are required.
-If the disk capacity is insufficient, recovery may fail.
+For recovery execution, capacity at least equal to data type Disk capacity is required.
+If Disk capacity is insufficient, recovery may fail.

 Notice